VenkataSivaManojAddala/Evalu8/README.md

 # Queries and Feedback

-For any Queries and feedback please mail me at notvenupulagam@gmail.com
+For any Queries and feedback please mail me at addalavenmanoj@gmail.com

-Hope the documentation helped you learn something about the project.
-I wish all the best for the next team to handle this project.

-*Thank you.*